henrybuilt/sf-lodash/README.md

 1. implement it following an existing pattern (including existing variable naming patterns)
 1. test it to 100% coverage with clean descriptions
 1. add it to index.js as an export
-1. document it in README.md
+1. document it in README.md in alpabetized order with an explanation and example

 ## functions